 *This content was translated by AI.

-After overcoming injuries and military service issues, An Woo-jin returned this season and gradually increased his innings under strict management.
+After overcoming injuries and military service issues, An Woo-jin returned this season and has gradually increased his innings under strict management.
 Starting with one inning against Lotte on April 12, he underwent a step-by-step "build-up," pitching two innings against Suwon KT and three innings against Gocheok Samsung.

-Immediately after the Doosan game, An Woo-jin met with reporters and made an unexpected confession.
+Immediately after the game against Doosan, An Woo-jin met with reporters and made an unexpected confession.
 The first three games since his return were not satisfactory to him personally.
 An Woo-jin said, "I didn't feel like I pitched with my own touch in the previous games.
 Although people around me said the 160km pitch in the first game against Lotte was great, I personally felt it didn't feel like the old days.
 I thought it took time for my body to adapt to pitching like this."

-While preparing for his start, after consulting with the team's strength analysis unit and pitching coach, he found the answer in his "left foot."
+While preparing for his start, after consulting with the team's strength analysis unit and the pitching coach, he found the answer in his "left foot."
 An Woo-jin said, "I tried slightly opening my front foot a bit more, and it became easier to throw.
 I'm glad today felt the most similar to my old touch."
 He reflected that the biggest takeaway from the game was not the 158km fastball he recorded, but the confidence that he could throw the kind of pitch he wanted.

 An Woo-jin's maximum pitch count for the day was 80.
 However, since he had thrown only 67 pitches after five innings, there was a possibility of extending to six innings.
 Nevertheless, Kiwoom manager Seol Jong-jin (53) replaced An Woo-jin as soon as the sixth inning began.
 Regarding this, An Woo-jin explained, "I didn't want to overexert myself either.
 I tend to focus more on recovery and the next game, which is why I did.
 My body is still in the adaptation phase, so my recovery speed isn't as fast as before.
 I need to properly loosen up any tight muscles."